bishoprook/Cadd9/API.md

 ##### Remarks

-Though there is no universal standard for what octave represents middle-C, this treats C-4 as middle C, with the MIDI note number 60.
+Though there is no universal standard for what octave represents middle-C, we treat C-4 as middle C, with the MIDI note number 60.

 <a name='P-Cadd9-Model-Pitch-Note'></a>
 ### Note `property`

 ##### Summary

-The Note represented by this Pitch
+The [Note](#P-Cadd9-Model-Pitch-Note 'Cadd9.Model.Pitch.Note') represented by this Pitch

 <a name='P-Cadd9-Model-Pitch-Octave'></a>
 ### Octave `property`